August 21, 2026

 June 3, 2026

-Most runners don't have a flexibility problem.
-They have a control problem.
-Here's what mobility training actually addresses for runners, and why the standard stretching advice misses the point.
+Most runners don't have a flexibility problem, they have a control problem.
+What mobility training actually addresses, and why stretching advice misses.

 Read article